loonwerks/INSPECTA-models/open-platform-models/isolate-ethernet-simple/readme.md

    bin/run-hamr.cmd
    ```

    Note the script deletes [HAMR.aadl](HAMR.aadl) and then restores it after it's finished.
 This file conflicts with the version the HAMR OSATE plugin contributes which causes OSATE to not do the correct unit conversions [here](SW.aadl#L14).
-The same would have to be done if you launch HAMR from inside the OSATE ide (assuming that you have the HAMR OSATE plugins installed).
+The same would have to be done if you launch HAMR from inside the OSATE IDE (assuming that you have the HAMR OSATE plugins installed).

+   If the above issue was resolved then the value of the model property [here](SW.aadl#L14) should equal the value of the codegen artficact [here](microkit/include/types.h#L7).

 1. Build and simulate the image